Intelligent-SR-Imaging/SRFormer-pMoE/README.md

 # **SRFormer-pMoE: a 3-D Image SR Backbone Network**
-This is a repository of the source codes for paper [*Lattice light sheet activation structured illumination volumetric super-resolution live microscopy*]().
+This is a repository of the source codes for paper [*Lattice light sheet activation structured illumination super-resolution microscopy*]().

 <!-- TOC -->